Properties of salt solutions

 The mean activity coefficient γ± of Ca(NO3)2 is defined by the equation:

 Due to the nature of the thermodynamic model, activity coefficients are calculated for each single ion.
 The calculated single ion activity coefficients can be used for calculating mean ionic activity coefficients.
-They do not represent the thermodynamic value of the single ion activity coefficient.
-According to many researchers, single ion activity coefficients can not be measured experimentally (F. Malatesta “The Impossibility of Measuring Individual Ion Activity Coefficients Using Ion Selective Electrodes”, Journal of Solution Chemistry, Vol. 29, No. 9, 2000, https://doi.org/10.1023/A:1005137929282).
+These single ion activity coefficients do not represent the thermodynamic value of the single ion activity coefficient measured experimentally.
+According to many researchers, single ion activity coefficients can not be measured experimentally at all (F. Malatesta “The Impossibility of Measuring Individual Ion Activity Coefficients Using Ion Selective Electrodes”, Journal of Solution Chemistry, Vol. 29, No. 9, 2000, https://doi.org/10.1023/A:1005137929282).

 aw is the activity of water Mw is the molar mass of water in kg/mol, ν is the number of ions formed when one mol of salt is dissolved in water, ms is the molality (mol/kg H2O) of salt, nw is the amount of water and ns is the amount of salt, both in mol.
 At high dilution, the water activity is close to 1 and the logarithm to the water activity is close to 0.
 By dividing the logarithm of the water activity by the number of moles of ions present at these conditions, the osmotic coefficient reflects the concentration dependence of the water activity in much more detail than the water activity itself does.